-In this guide, we’re going to take a look at setting up Raspberry Pi FTP.
-For those who don’t know, FTP stands for File Transfer Protocol, and if it has an S (SFTP) in front, then it stands for Secure File Transfer Protocol.
-Using FTP is a great way to move files on...read more
+In this guide, we’re going to take a look at setting up Raspberry Pi FTP for easy transferring of files to and from your Pi over a network.
+For those who don’t know, FTP stands for File Transfer Protocol, and if it has an S (SFTP) in front, then it stands for Secure...read more

 Looking to learn how to set up the Raspberry Pi WiFi then this is the guide to check out.
 I go into several topics in this guide that will help anyone grasp an understanding of how the WiFi is set up on the Raspberry Pi.
 In this guide, I will show you how to set up...read more